 Recreation employees may work in a wide range of settings, including:

 - Summer camps

 While many employees in this industry spend many of their working hours outdoors, directors and managers primarily enjoy a desk job, organizing activities, and managing staff from an office.
 The employment outlook for this industry is good, with faster than average growth expected in many areas.

 This video reports on the recreation and leisure services programs at Georgian College.

 Training in Oklahoma City

-Kevin Fink, an instructor at OCCC, told News OK, "The leisure industry is a multibillion dollar industry, so the sky's the limit regarding potential careers."
-Students will receive training in parks, recreation and leisure, as well as the basics of customer service and cultures.
-In addition to the job possibilities listed above, students may also use their degree to secure employment at resorts, tourism and travel agencies and the armed forces
+Kevin Fink, an instructor at OCCC, told News OK, "The leisure industry is a multibillion-dollar industry, so the sky's the limit regarding potential careers."
+Students will receive training in parks, recreation, and leisure, as well as the basics of customer service and cultures.
+In addition to the job possibilities listed above, students may also use their degree to secure employment at resorts, tourism, travel agencies, and the armed forces.

 Two Options Available in Scottsdale

 At Scottsdale Community College, students interested in a career in recreation can choose between an Associate in Applied Science in Recreation Management or a Certificate of Completion in Recreation Management, according to the college website.
 The associate degree requires a minimum of 64 credits, with courses like Leisure & Quality of Life and Outdoor Adventure Skills.
 This degree opens the door to a recreation career directly after graduation or the ability to transfer to a four-year university.

 The certificate of completion takes just three semesters to finish 43 hours and opens the door for a variety of entry-level positions in the recreation industry.
 While many of the courses taken for the certificate are similar to the degree classes, the core curricula in basics like composition and math are not required with the certificate program.
 Because of this, the certificate cannot be used alone to transfer to a four-year university as a junior.